 In London, Transport for London (TfL) continue to finance such schemes in local boroughs and must have spent millions to date on them.
 Another example of unwise policies and reckless expenditure by TfL and Mayor Sadiq Khan, plus his predecessors.
 It is a great pity that money was not spent on road engineering to improve the safety of roads and junctions.

 The Mayor actually wants to impose 20 mph speed limits on many major roads in London under his “Vision Zero” road safety plans.
-UKIP Transport Spokesperson Jill Seymour has challenged TfL to provide undisputed evidence of the justification for such proposals, as reported in the last national ABD Newsletter (OTR).
+UKIP Transport Spokesperson Jill Seymour has challenged TfL to provide undisputed evidence of the justification for such proposals.
 She said “The authorities have strangled the main roads, and made them the most congested and slowest of any city in Europe.
 London is a mess when it comes to transport…..the London authorities, led by Sadiq Khan, appear to have a vendetta against personal transport and the car, and do everything they possibly can do to discriminate against it”.
 That’s definitely the truth of the matter.

 Joy Morrisey is on the Conservative short list to contest the next Mayoral election in London.
-She wrote an article for City AM last week (4/9/2018) that echoes much of what the ABD has been saying about transport in London.
+She wrote an article for City AM last week (4/9/2018) that echoes much of what we have been saying about transport in London.

 Firstly she attacked Sadiq Khan’s record on transport and the ballooning deficit in Transport for London (TfL).
 She suggests it is a priority to get operating costs under control and that a fresh approach is needed.
 Here’s an extract of what else she had to say: